 What is a scrum master?

-Scrum masters are the facilitators of scrum, the lightweight agile framework with a focus on time-boxed iterations called sprints.
-As facilitators, scrum masters act as coaches to the rest of the team.
-“Servant leaders” as the Scrum Guide puts it.
+A Scrum master is the facilitator of scrum, a lightweight agile framework focusing on time-boxed iterations called sprints.
+Scrum masters act as coaches to the rest of the team, or servant leaders, as the Scrum Guide puts it.

 Scrum master responsibilities